openEOPlatform/documentation/federation/index.md

 ## On-demand-preview

-Sometimes there is the need for a quick inspections of the results from a process graph on the map without running the whole graph first and having to wait for results to be computed and returned.
+Sometimes there is the need to quickly inspect results of a process graph on the map without having to run the entire graph first and having to wait for the results to be computed and returned.
 This `on-demand-preview` is available in the [openEO Platform Editor](https://editor.openeo.cloud/).

 In the Editor you can find the functionality in the `Web Services` tab.
-Use the button `Show on Map`.
+Use the `Show on Map` button.

 ::: tip Note
 This functionallity currently only works with collections that are also on the Sentinel Hub backend (Provider > Backend > sentinelhub).
-In order for the map to be able to display meaningful results your process graph should:
+In order for the map to display meaningful results, your process graph should:
 - return one or three bands,
-- one single temporal extent,
+- a single temporal extent,
-- and scale the data to a range so the output format can adequately save it.
+- and scale the data to a range so that the output format can adequately save it.
 :::

 ## Batch jobs